weaversa/cryptol-course/labs/Language/Basics.md

     z = gcd x y
 ```

   * Functions may have many associated properties.
   * Properties can have locally scoped definitions.
   * Property corner-cases are handled with `if ... then ... else`.
   * Another way to write the conditional part of the property that's a
     bit cooler: `z != 0 ==> x % z == 0 /\ y % z == 0`.
-You can read that
+You can read
-  as, "nonzero _z_ implies _z_ divides both _x_ and _y_".
+    that as, "nonzero _z_ implies _z_ divides both _x_ and _y_".
   * WARNING: `:prove gcdDividesBoth` will never complete.
 Don't try it
     unless your favorite key combination is the abort sequence (often
     `Control-C`) on your computer.

+**EXERCISE**:

 ## Writing Loops

 ### Or not...

-* Many of Cryptol's operators naturally extend elementwise over nested
+  * Many of Cryptol's operators naturally extend elementwise over
-  sequences to any depth.
+    nested sequences to any depth.

 ```shell
 labs::Language::Basics> [[[2, 3], [5, 7]], [[11, 13], [17, 19]]] + [[[0, 1], [1, 2]], [[3, 5], [8, 13]]]
 [[[2, 4], [6, 9]], [[14, 18], [25, 32]]]
 ```

-* So we don't have to write loops within loops to process these sorts
+  * So we don't have to write loops within loops to process these
-of multidimensional arrays.
+    sorts of multidimensional arrays.
   * All the arithmetic, bitwise logical and comparison operators work
     elementwise over nested sequences!

 ### Loop indices